prise-3d/ipfml/README.md

 How to contribute
 -----------------

-This git project uses [git-flow](https://danielkummer.github.io/git-flow-cheatsheet/) implementation.
-You are free to contribute to it.
+Please refer to the [CONTRIBUTION.md](https://github.com/jbuisine/IPFML/blob/master/LICENSE) file if you want to contribute!

 ## Contributors